Rainer Barzel

 Rainer Candidus Barzel (20 June 1924 – 26 August 2006) was a German politician of the Christian Democratic Union (CDU).
-He served as the 8th President of the Bundestag from 1983 to 1984.
+He served as the eighth president of the Bundestag from 1983 to 1984.

 Barzel had been the leader of his parliamentary group and a short time federal minister, before his party went into opposition in 1969.
 Subsequently, Barzel became chairman of the party.
-He tried to become federal chancellor via a constructive vote of no confidence 1972, being the first one in the Federal Republic to have tried so.
+He tried to become federal chancellor via a constructive vote of no confidence in 1972, leading the first such attempt in the Federal Republic.
 He unexpectedly came two votes short.
 In the subsequent general elections of November 1972, he was the unsuccessful main candidate of the CDU/CSU.
 He lost his chairmanship the year after but remained an influential member of the parliament.

 Biography

 Born in Braunsberg, East Prussia (present-day Braniewo, Poland), Barzel served as Chairman of the CDU from 1971 to 1973 and ran as the CDU's candidate for Chancellor of Germany in the 1972 federal elections, losing to Willy Brandt's SPD.

 Barzel served as Minister of All-German Affairs (1962–63) under Konrad Adenauer, as Parliamentary group leader of the CDU/CSU (1964–1973), as Minister of Intra-German Relations (1982–1983) in Helmut Kohl's cabinet, and as President of the Bundestag (1983–1984).